Urine collection device: Aircraft pilots

 A common use of UCDs is in military fighter aircraft.
 Small aircraft such as fighter planes are not equipped with toilets, but pilots are sometimes required to fly them for several hours continuously.
 Since most people produce enough urine to fill their bladders after only a few hours under normal conditions, some method must be provided to allow a pilot to urinate without leaving their seat in the cockpit.
 A UCD makes this possible.
 UCDs are also used on spacecraft and occasionally in other vehicles, for the same reasons.

-A typical UCD consists of a small container with a dehydrated sponge inside, connected to a tube which in turn is connected to a funnel-like orifice that is adapted to the user's anatomy.
+A typical UCD consists of a small container with a dehydrated sponge inside, connected to a tube that in turn is connected to a funnel-like orifice that is adapted to the user's anatomy.
 The user simply holds the funnel near or on their urethral opening and urinates into the tube, with the collected urine saturating the sponge (which may be impregnated with disinfectants and odor-control substances) and filling the container.
 UCDs are designed to be used in cramped quarters without requiring that the user rise from his seated position in the cockpit.
 In most cases, the user wears special clothing that can easily be opened to permit use of the UCD (e.g., special zippers in flight suits).